 WinPrint can do various things with EMF jobs such as N-Up, Booklet printing, and Collation.
 Other custom print processors may provide more features.
 EMF requires more system resources because the print processor invokes the GDI/Printer driver to convert from GDI commands to the printer language.
 If a queue on a server accepts only RAW data type (in other words, the advanced printing features are disabled), then the conversion from GDI commands to PDL happens on the client.
 The print processor is not invoked on the client, hence the loss of advanced features.

-According to Microsoft, this issue is expected behavior as the spooled data has to be converted from XPS data to an Enhanced MetaFile (EMF).
-This is so that data can be converted by the GDI engine into the Printer Definition Language (PDL) data which the print device can then receive.
+According to Microsoft, this issue is expected behavior because the spooled data must be converted from XPS to an Enhanced MetaFile (EMF).
+This is so that data can be converted by the GDI engine into the Printer Definition Language (PDL) data, which the print device can then receive.

 To work around this issue, Microsoft suggests that you limit the size of the spooled data and print the documents from a desktop application, as no data conversion will be required for the print device.